Breastfeeding Protective Against Inflammatory Bowel Disease

 Crohn’s disease and ulcerative colitis are both inflammatory bowel diseases.
 They are autoimmune conditions, which means the immune system attacks the intestines, causing tissue damage.
 Both diseases can be mild or become highly aggressive and life threatening.
 I am seeing an increasing number of cases in recent years, particularly in very young people.

 If you have inflammatory bowel disease, there are a number of remedies that I’ve found to be highly effective.
 Glutamine is always my first choice because it has soothing and healing properties to the gastrointestinal lining.
 It is needed by the cells that line your intestines, helping to repair them.
 People with inflamed intestines do not absorb nutrients as well.
 Therefore they are usually nutrient deficient.
+Glutamine can be found in our Ultimate Gut Health powder.
 Selenium and Vitamin D are often low and require supplementation.
 For more information about my recommendations for autoimmune disease, see the book Healing Autoimmune Disease: A plan to help your immune system and reduce inflammation.